(This page revised September 9, 2015)

 A Word About Payment: The auction rules will state what forms of payment are accepted.
 Usually, payment is limited to cash, traveler’s cheques, or money orders except for individuals who are known to the auctioneers and who make alternate arrangements before the start of the auction.

 Auctions are fun, but things can get serious, as some lots are bid up into the thousands of dollars.
 If you are bidding on something, no matter what its price, make sure the auctioneer know you’re bidding.
 If you sit quietly in your corner and don’t wave your bidding number or speak up with conviction, the auctioneer can miss your bid and someone else might just walk away with the second-year Hundred Year Pen set you’ve been jonesing for since before Noah came over on the Mayflower.
-I walked away from the 2007 Triangle Pen Show auction (Raleigh/Cary, NC) with this one:
+I walked away from a recent auction with this set because I made sure the auctioneer knew I was bidding:

 So, are you convinced?
 Will I see you in the crowd at the next pen show auction?